nipunn1313/nipunn1313.github.io/README.md

 proud of how we worked through this whole COVID year transition.
 Left in April 2021 and have nothing but appreciation for my time there.
 Met a lot of lifelong friends along the way.

-Before that, I interned at Talaria (a small startup building a PHP JIT compiler), Microsoft (on anti-malware), and MIT Lincoln Labs (working in weather sensing group).
+Before that, I interned at Talaria (a small startup building a sweet sweet PHP JIT compiler), Microsoft (on anti-malware), and MIT Lincoln Labs (working in weather sensing group).

 # Open Source Projects